timelessnesses/rest-vlc/README.md

 ## Documentation

 Intellisense should self-explainatory about it, or you can go to the [https://rest-vlc.readthedocs.io/en/latest/](https://rest-vlc.readthedocs.io/en/latest/) documentation.
+Examples are in tests/ and examples/

 ## Features